Customer Help | Buying, Shopping, Delivery, & Payment | Autodesk

 Here are some items to check if you encounter payment errors:

 We process charges for your order as soon as our systems can complete the order and make your software or services available online.
-Processing typically takes a few minutes but can take up to 24 hours.
+Processing typically takes 1-5 days, as some transfers between banks can take time for processing the payment.
 Check with your payment provider for information about when charges will post to your account.

-In India, GST will be charged to all customers, however if you are a registered business with a valid GSTIN entered at checkout, you will be able to claim tax as follows:

 Your Autodesk software and service subscriptions automatically renew to ensure you have continuous access.
 You will be charged for a new subscription term on the renewal date listed in your Autodesk Account.